WHEN IS THE CLINIC OPEN?

 Children yes- School and sports physicals are limited to children, during our Pediatrics Clinic on Wednesday mornings.

 If you are under the age of 65, a U.S. citizen and a permanent resident of upper Pinellas County (North of Park Blvd), do not have medical insurance or government assistance and meet the Clinic’s financial guidelines, you are eligible to be qualified as a new Clinic patient.
-Pre-qualifying takes place at the the Valerie Nisk Annex, next door to the Clinic.
-Check new patient Information section on the website.
+Check new patient Information section on the website for additional information.

-You must bring the required documentation and be pre-qualified at the Valerie Nisk Annex at 705 N. Ft.
-Harrison to make an appointment.
-Please click here for New patient information.
+You must bring the required documentation and be pre-qualified to make an appointment.
+Please click here for new patient information.

 Absolutely not!
 If you are having chest pain, difficulty breathing, or any other medical emergency, call 9-1-1.